 Powers for Wales in biggest devolution in decades

-- Office of the Secretary of State for Wales, HM Treasury, Prime Minister's Office, 10 Downing Street, Deputy Prime Minister's Office, The Rt Hon David Cameron MP, The Rt Hon Nick Clegg MP, The Rt Hon David Jones MP, and The Rt Hon Danny Alexander
+- Office of the Secretary of State for Wales, HM Treasury, Prime Minister's Office, 10 Downing Street, Deputy Prime Minister's Office, The Rt Hon David Cameron The Rt Hon Nick Clegg, The Rt Hon David Jones, and The Rt Hon Danny Alexander

 - Part of: